uelis/modular/README.md

 # Modular
-Implementation of modular translation for call-by-value PCF.

-(Some documentation will be added in the next few days.)
+(More documentation will be added in the next few days.)

 This program implements the modular translation of call-by-value PCF that is described in detail in